BlueBrainOrg/Motion2D/README.md

 If `gravity_enabled` is set to true, this function applies the value obtained from the `get_gravity()` function to `velocity.y`.
 It also considers whether gravity is inverted and retrieves the `fall_gravity` value while taking into account the maximum fall velocity.

 ### invert_gravity()
-Inverts gravity based on the current value of gravity_enabled, switching it to the opposite state.
+Inverts gravity based on the current value of `gravity_enabled`, switching it to the opposite state.
 This call emits the signal `inverted_gravity(inverted: bool)`

 ### suspend_gravity_for_duration(duration: float)
 Disables gravity for the specified duration in seconds and re-enables it when the timeout is reached.